My First Time Using the Southwest Companion Pass Saved $440 — Here Are 3 Ways I’ll Use It to Save Thousands More

 With these current card offers, it’s actual child’s play to earn the Companion Pass through two credit card bonuses.
-For example, you can open the Southwest Rapid Rewards® Performance Business Credit Card (which comes with an 80,000 point bonus) and the Chase Southwest Rapid Rewards® Plus Credit Card (which comes with a 40,000 point bonus) for a total of 120,000 Southwest points.
+For example, you can open the Southwest Rapid Rewards® Performance Business Credit Card (which comes with an 80,000 point bonus) and the Chase Southwest Rapid Rewards® Plus Credit Card (which comes with an up to 60,000 point bonus) for a total of 140,000 Southwest points.
 If you earn these bonuses before the end of the year, you’ll can get a Companion Pass valid until December 2020.

 Read our full Southwest Companion Pass FAQ here!

 My wife and I have only used our Companion Pass once, but we’ve already saved $440.
 That’s as much as many credit card sign-up bonuses are worth in total.